Frequently Asked Questions

 If a recipient receives a separate large financial award for just the first year of college, the Deeley Foundation may reduce the amount it pays for the first year and increase the amount it pays in future years.
 Our primary focus is always on how best to assist a specific student.

 These scholarship modifications usually result from very unusual situations, but we have had them occur.
-For example, if a student is awarded a scholarship to attend the University of Connecticut Waterbury Branch from the Deeley Foundation, and his/her FAFSA award is equal to the cost of tuition, then the Deeley Foundation may elect to either reduce or omit any scholarship payments for the first two years and then increase its scholarship award for the third and fourth years if the student is required to live at the Storrs campus.
-When this increased scholarship award is combined with the FAFSA aid, then it is possible that the entire cost of attendance could be provided for the student’s third and fourth years of college.
+For example, if a student is awarded a scholarship to attend the University of Connecticut Waterbury Branch from the Deeley Foundation, and his/her Financial Aid award is equal to the cost of tuition, then the Deeley Foundation may elect to either reduce or omit any scholarship payments for the first two years and then increase its scholarship award for the third and fourth years if the student is required to live at the Storrs campus.
+When this increased scholarship award is combined with the FAFSA aid, it is possible that the entire cost of attendance could be provided for the student’s third and fourth years of college.

 No scholarship recipient is allowed to receive more than the total Cost of Attendance (COA).
 If a combination of the FAFSA awards (excluding any loans), other merit scholarships, and the Deeley Foundation Scholarship exceeds the total cost of attendance, the Deeley Foundation award will be reduced to an amount that allows the recipient to cover his/her total Cost of Attendance.